 I must admit, I love the chicken egg rolls at Panda Express.
-I don’t eat them very often because they are deep fried.
+I don’t eat them very often because they are deep-fried.
 Happily, I’ve created a skinny recipe I can enjoy guilt-free and you can too!
-To make them skinny, I’m using lean ground turkey breast, loading the rolls with crunchy veggies and baking–not frying.
-Each roll has 104 calories, just 1 gram of fat and 2 Blue WW Freestyle SmartPoints and 3 Green.
-These skinny treats work great as an appetizer or light dinner.
+To make them skinny, I’m using lean ground turkey breast, loading the rolls with crunchy veggies, and baking–not frying.
+Each roll has 104 calories, just 1 gram of fat and 2 Blue WW Freestyle SmartPoints, and 3 Green.
+These skinny treats work great as an appetizer or dinner.
 They are really yummy and fun to eat.
 I hope you enjoy them as much as I do!

 Prep Time: 20 minutes

 Cook Time: 25 minutes

 1 cup bean sprouts

 ⅔ cup carrots, shredded

 2 teaspoons ginger, from a jar, see shopping tips

 2 garlic cloves, minced